-Incontinence caused by a bladder infection will sometimes show an improvement only a few days after treatment begins, but it is important to finish the entire regimen to avoid a recurrence.
+Incontinence caused by a bladder infection will sometimes show improvement only a few days after treatment begins, but it’s important to finish the entire regimen to avoid a recurrence.

 Weak Bladder Sphincter

 - Estrogens.
-Estrogens play a role in the maintenance of neuroreceptors in the bladder sphincter.
-Without estrogens, a common problem in spayed females, the receptors ignore the message to store the urine and it leaks out, often while sleeping.
-The estrogen DES (diethylstilbestrol), is the most common estrogen for dogs.
-Although DES is no longer considered safe for humans, the low dosage required for dogs is considered safe.
-The medication has to be ordered through a compounding pharmacy.
-The normal dose is 1mg once a day for five days and then once every four to seven days thereafter.
-A male dog seems to respond better to testosterones, but the dog must be watched for aggression issues, which are sometimes a side effect of the therapy.
+Estrogens help maintain neuroreceptors in the bladder sphincter.
+With no or low estrogens, a common problem in spayed females, receptors ignore the message to store urine, and it leaks out, often during sleep.
+DES (diethylstilbestrol), is the most common estrogen for dogs.
+Although DES is not safe for humans, the low dosage for dogs is considered safe.
+The medication has to be ordered through a pharmacy.
+The normal dose is 1mg once a day for five days and then once every four to seven days after.
+Male dogs respond better to testosterones, but dogs must be watched for aggression, which is sometimes a side effect.

 - Alpha-Adrenergic Agonists.
-These medications act by increasing the pressure of the bladder neck and helping to hold urine in the bladder.
-The most common medication for canine use is phenylpropanolamine, taken orally in pill form or as a liquid.
-Side effects of the medication can, but do not always, include irritability, loss of appetite, anxiety, and blood pressure changes.
-Most dogs, both male and female, have few problems with the side effects of phenylpropanolamine.
+These medications increase the pressure of the bladder neck and help hold urine in the bladder.
+The most common medication for canine use is phenylpropanolamine, which comes in pill or liquid form.
+Side effects of the medication can include irritability, loss of appetite, anxiety, and blood pressure changes.
+Most dogs have few problems with side effects.

-Your veterinarian may prescribe a combination of estrogens and alpha-adrenergic agonists to be used in particularly resistant cases.
+Your vet may prescribe a combination of estrogens and alpha-adrenergic agonists in particularly resistant cases.

 - Anticholinergics.
-Anticholinergic drugs work to relax the muscles of the bladder where the urine is stored, thus facilitating storage.
-A human anti-anxiety drug, Imipramine, has anticholinergic properties and can be used in combination with phenylpropanolamine to treat canine incontinence, but is used only in cases that do not respond to traditional therapies.
+Anticholinergic drugs relax the muscles of the bladder, facilitating urine storage.
+Vets can use a human anti-anxiety drug, Imipramine, which has anticholinergic properties, in combination with phenylpropanolamine to treat canine incontinence, but they only use it in cases that don’t respond to traditional therapies.

 Excessive Water Consumption

 Some dogs consume such large quantities of water that their bladders simply cannot hold it all.
-Some owners are aware that their dogs are drinking a lot of water, but most are surprised when the urinalysis shows that the dog has diluted urine.
+Some pet parents are aware that their dogs are drinking a lot of water, but most are surprised when the urinalysis shows that the dog has diluted urine.